OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Problem Formulation

 As mentioned before, robots exploit an existing mobile infrastructure to communicate with the orchestrating entity.
-We introduce $P_{TX,a,b}$ as a variable representing the energy consumed by the robot for transmitting data.
+We also consider $P_{TXa,b}$ as a variable representing the energy consumed by the robot for transmitting data.
 The actual robot transmit power should be adapted as to compensate the radio path-loss.
-Therefore, the value of $P_{TX,a,b}$ depends on the current robot location $(g_{a,b})$ and its distance from the serving base station.
+Therefore, the value of $P_{TXa,b}$ depends on the current robot location $(g_{a,b})$ and its distance from the serving base station, as later detailed in Sec.~\ref{sec:scenarioSetup}.
 Similarly, robots consume energy for receiving data.
-In this case, we introduce $P_{RX}$ as a constant value independent of the robot location.
+In this case, we consider $P_{RX}$ as a constant value independent of the robot location.
+Without loss of generality, we assume all packets to be of the same size.
 Finally, since robots need to map and explore the terrain, they need to use their camera and sensors, as well as process those data to avoid inefficient raw data transmission.
-We collect the energy consumption derived by all these activities in the variable $P_{SEN}$, which represents the energy consumed by robot sensors and corresponding local data processing. \lz{We assume this variable also to include the energy consumption coming from the computing infrastructure locally running on the robot}.
+We collect the energy consumption derived by all these activities in the variable $P_{SEN}$, which represents the energy consumed by robot sensors and corresponding local data processing executed on the on-robot computing infrastructure.

 \textbf{Decision variables} Let $l_{r,t,a,b}$ be a binary decision variable to control the robot mobility.
-Its value gets positive if the robot $r$ is at position $g_{a,b}$ at time instant $t$.
-Similarly, we introduce $u_{r,t}$ as a binary decision variable performing decisions on which robot $r$ has to recharge its battery at time $t$.
+Its value gets positive if the robot $r$ is at position $g_{a,b}$ at time instant $t$.\\ Similarly, we introduce $u_{r,t}$ as a binary decision variable performing decisions on which robot $r$ has to recharge its battery at time $t$.

-\textbf{Objective} To explore an unknown area as fast as possible, and therefore increase the chances of detecting the target object (or person), we need to maximize the explored area within the given time period $|\mathcal{T}| \times \Delta t$, therefore we can write our objective function as:
+\textbf{Objective} To explore an unknown area as fast as possible, and subsequently increase the chances of detecting the target object (or person), we need to maximize the explored area within the given time period $|\mathcal{T}| \times \Delta t$.
+Furthermore, we also want to ensure that the energy is consumed in the most efficient way, and for that reason, we include in the objective function the remaining battery of the robots in the last time instant.
+Therefore, we can write our objective function as:

+where $\sigma$ is a scaling parameter that ensures the second term to be of comparable magnitude with the first term, while pursuing area exploration maximization.

 \textbf{Constraints} We assume that the charging station can only recharge one robot $r \in \mathcal{R}$ at every time instant $t \in \mathcal{T}$, therefore we introduce the following constraint: